 It’s a long debate with no black and white conclusion; in recent decades, Torrents are becoming prone to copyright abuse and piracy but the purpose of the torrent is not ‘illegal’.

-Yes, for some, the use of torrents is illegal as people are contributing more to the withering of traditional media; we believe that the use of torrents is legal and ethical as you have the right to enjoy your favorite shows and movies, without putting the load on your pockets.
+Yes, for some, the torrenting without VPN is illegal as people are contributing more to the withering of traditional media; we believe that torrenting without VPN is legal and ethical as you have the right to enjoy your favorite shows and movies, without putting the load on your pockets.

 Legal torrent sites do exist and are used on a regular basis.
 If you believe that using RARBG, Putlocker or KickassTorrents or any similar torrent website is legal, then you are mistaken.
 Government organizations can fine you if found using torrents for pirating content because all the content available on these websites can fall under copyright infringement.

-During our research on Torrent VPN, we found very interesting stats from Cisco that shows how the torrent market is growing and the shift towards it.
+During our research on best VPN for torrenting free, we found very interesting stats from Cisco that shows how the torrent market is growing and the shift towards it.

-Torrenting is nothing without BitTorrent, and if you don’t know what exactly this protocol is, then here we are!
+Torrenting is nothing without BitTorrent, finding best VPN for bittorrent is a must, and if you don’t know what exactly this protocol is, then here we are!
 If you know or don’t want to know, skip the second-to-last section.

 What if you get caught while downloading Illegal Torrents?